tylerelias/HONN-Project-1/README.md

 The Container diagram gives us a better idea on how the users access the software and how the data is being passed around.
 There will be a web server that listens for incoming requests, these requests can be from a personal computer, smartphone, tablet, etc.
-These requests are handled by the YAML configuration that was created and depending on the request, the web server will either read/write to a JSON format or to a SQL server.
+The requests are handled by the YAML configuration that was created and depending on the request, the web server will either read/write to a JSON format or to a SQL server.
 The latter will also be storing information from the Google authentication API that will make user registration a much smother process.

 ![](./Diagrams/ContainerDiagram.png)

 #### Component Diagram

 This diagram gives a better understanding on the layers that will be communicating with each other.
-Please not that a detailed explanation for the Java classes is further down in the README.
-The Java classes take care of all data manipulation for the SQL DB and most of the JSON formatting, although the server might pass some JSON data as well, but not as much.
+Note that a detailed explanation for the Java classes is further down in the README.
+The Java classes take care of all data manipulation for the MySQL DB and most of the JSON formatting, although the server might pass some JSON data as well, but not as much.
+As things stand, then using Apache for the server to run it would seem like a viable option, although this decision is not final and is subject to changes if better options are discovered.
 The web server will also be using the Firebase Authentication API from Google for the user authentication.
 The web server is using the YAML config to process requests coming in.